tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week9.md

   * `python -m SimpleHTTPServer 8000` (Python 2) or `python -m http.server 8000` (Python 3)
   * `npm install -g node-static` then `static -p 8000`

 **Problem of the Day 2:** Graph points on an x/y plane.
-Open `data.csv` and use its "average temperature" column as X and its "number of sunspots" as Y.
+Open `data.csv` and use its "average temperature" column as X and its "number of sunspots" as Y. ([Starting Point](https://github.com/tiyd-rails-2015-05/d3_lesson))

 * Reading from Files
   * `d3.json/csv/xml/html/tsv/text`